dablenparty/Simple-Server-Wrapper/README.md

 * `autoShutdown`: Whether the server should automatically shut down the server.
 This is also what determines whether the wrapper will automatically start the server again when someone tries to connect on its port.
 * `shutdownInterval`: How long (in minutes) the server should remain without players before shutting down.
+* `version`: The Minecraft server version (e.g., `1.18.1`).
+If your server is on `1.14` or later, the wrapper can auto-detect the version from the server JAR file.
+Otherwise, both the GUI and CLI will prompt you to set it before you can do anything

 Note: don't move it out of the "ssw" folder or rename it.
 The wrapper looks to that specific folder for that specific file.
 If it doesn't find the correct file in there, it will create a new one and use that instead